Washington Redskins Logo

 Washington Redskins Logo 1952-1959

-In 1952, the team began to use a different symbolism – with the most realistic image of representing the authentic American population.
+In 1952, the team began using a different symbolism, featuring the most realistic image of the authentic American population.
 Designers removed the yellow circle, leaving a free white space.
-The hair was made jet black, her skin brown, and two feathers yellow and red.
+Her hair was jet-black, her skin was brown, and her feathers were a mix of yellow and red.

 1960 – 1964